-Welcome to 6H with Mrs Heap and Miss Pritt.
+Welcome to 6H with Mrs Heap, Miss Pritt and Miss Wilson.

 Our final year at junior school has already got off to a fantastic start.
 We have an important year ahead of us, but we believe in ourselves and are determined to be the best that we can be… we can achieve anything we want to!

 Please come back soon to see what we are getting up to in the weeks ahead!

 How do we know we are making progress in Year 6?
 Here are some of our ideas!
 Our class councillor took our ideas to his meeting to share with the other school councillors.

 Here are 6H enjoying their music lesson with our specialist teacher, Mr. Milner.

 6H enjoyed a practical lesson in maths today, where we revised nets and the properties of 3D shapes.
 Great fun!

 Here we are doing some maths revision graffiti in preparation for our SATs!
 Look at how much we know!

 6H really enjoyed planting sunflowers today, as part of the annual competition arranged by the Parish Council!
 I wonder if we'll have a winner in our class?

 There was a lot of head- scratching in 6H today as the children tried to find ALL of the totals to 100 using ONLY the number 4!
 Could you do it?